flagcamp-pegasus/TravelPlanner/Functuonality.md

 #### *Algorithm*
-1. build a map with user's selection, node weight is visit duration for each places, edge weight is travel time when arrive the places
+1. build a graph with user's selection, node weight is visit duration for each places, edge weight is travel time when arrive the places

 2. segment them into k buckets: